-EXPLORING AI AND BUDDHISM Mahamudra — A RAG Inquiry
+— A RAG Inquiry

+The corpus arises from our years of practice and study sessions with Prasadavajri, alongside sustained AI-assisted inquiry by Kusaladana into the nature of mind and the development principles and practises within mahamudra teachings.
 What is emerging from that encounter seems to be developing into something of its own voice — recognisably rooted in the tradition but shaped by the particular way AI explores meaning space, finding resonances across the material that no single reader would hold simultaneously.

-The Queries
+The Query

 Understanding the controls